Raigiku/take-home-test/README.md

 7. To verify, open a browser window to `http://localhost:PORT/swagger` (`PORT` is the port specified in Step 1).

 **Frontend (React - SPA)**
-1. Open the `take-home-website` directory,
+1. Open the `take-home-website` directory.

 2. Create the file `take-home-website/.env.development` and add the following environment variable to the file:
 ```